mochetts/react-autocomplete-demo/README.md

 - Extract components: `Results.js`, `Result.js` and `Loading.js` to better organize the code.
 - Optimize state mutations & re-renders to increase performance (or use Vue :stuck_out_tongue:)
-- Check if we can avoid the usage of state by leveraging stateless componenets
+- Check if we can avoid the usage of state by leveraging stateless components
 - Use sass instead of css (!)